Solutions · Industry

 Retail.

-Generative AI, scoped to the industry it lands in.
+Generative AI, scoped to the industry it ships into.

 Generative AI for search, product-attribute extraction, and post-purchase support.